Waimiri-Atroarí language: Adverbial quantifiers

 Noun phrases which possess quantifiers show positional variation, as seen in examples (5) to (9).
 Adverbials quantifiers may be positioned on either side of the head noun.
 Bruno (2003) explains the relative mobility of these quantifiers by categorizing them as adjuncts.

 Numeral noun phrases

 Examples (10) to (12) provide examples of the occurrence of the numeral one.
-(11) is unique in the set as it refers to 'one group' while (10) and (12) refer to one individual (Bruno 2003, 108).
-Example (13) demonstrates use of the number two and examples (14) and (15) provide depictions of the use of number three (Bruno 2003, 140).
+(11) is unique in the set as it refers to 'one group' while (10) and (12) refer to one individual.
+Example (13) demonstrates use of the number two and examples (14) and (15) provide depictions of the use of number three.